Campbell-Muscle-Lab/MATMyoSim/docs/pages/demos/fitting/pCa_curves_two_lengths/pCa_two_lengths.md

 ## Iterations

-The code will continue to run simulations adjusting the values of 9 parameters, 8 of which describe the base model, and the last of which is the parameter mulitplier that distinguishes `k_2` for the two curves.
-As the iterations progress, the value of the error function will trend down, indicating that the fit is getting better.
+The code will continue to run simulations adjusting the values of the model parameters in successive iterations.
+As the calculations progress, the value of the error function will trend down, indicating that the fit is getting better.

 ## Final fit